wsx5031060310guy/python-project/mic_voice/README.md

 # Python project (mic voice)

-this code can record voice and save to file. other one can detect and analysis voice translate to word.
+this project can record voice and save to file. other one can detect and analysis voice translate to word.

 ## Built With